 10. Report Any Concerns - If you see something online that makes you feel uncomfortable, unsafe or worried: leave the website, turn off your computer if you want to and tell a trusted adult immediately.

-If you want to discuss any issues or concerns you have with the Internet or online safety, Miss Jones (Safeguarding and Family Support Lead), Miss Butler and Miss Newey (Learning Managers) and Miss Woosey (Director of Learning) will be happy to help.
+If you want to discuss any issues or concerns you have with the Internet or online safety, Miss Jones (Safeguarding and Family Support Lead), Miss Butler and Miss Newey (Learning Managers) and Miss Woosey (Assistant Headteacher) will be happy to help.
 More information on the safeguarding support available to you in school can be found on our Pastoral Support page.

 The following sites are packed with more information and interactive quizzes and games to help you stay safe online: